 Klonopin is a strong sedative which acts on the central nervous system to slow the functions of the brain.
 This makes it highly effective in the treatment of anxiety, as it causes an extremely relaxed and euphoric sense of well-being in users.
 Although this is a plus for those with extreme anxiety, these properties also make it highly addictive and habit forming.
 Use of longer than four weeks often leads to dependence, withdrawal syndromes, and other troubling side effects.

 It is because of K-pin’s intensely relaxing properties that makes it appealing as a drug to abuse.
-Those with severe anxiety or panic disorders may take more than recommended, or take the drug for longer than advised if other prescription medications fail to have the same calming effects against their symptoms.
+Those with severe anxiety or panic disorders may take more than recommended or take the drug for longer than advised if other prescription drugs fail to have the same calming effects against their symptoms.
 It is usually only prescribed to those with severe and debilitating anxiety disorders for these reasons.

 What are the effects of Klonopin?